anilbattini/scrcpy/README.md

 ## If you can't install/access brew or you want to build app manually, follow these.
 ### Prerequisites:
 1) adb tools must be setup.
 You should be able to access 'adb' command from your terminal.
 2) sudo brew install sdl2 ffmpeg (or) sudo port install ffmpeg
+Note: To use 'port' command, you should have 'macports' installed.
 3) sudo brew install gcc pkg-config meson zip (or) sudo port install meson